biopython/biopython.github.io/wiki/GitUsage.md

 `git push origin`

-After you're done, you cane remove the reference to the remote repo:
+After you're done, you can remove the reference to the remote repo:

 `git remote rm Bartek`